 About the Community Information Cooperative

-The Community Information Cooperative envisions a resurgence in local news led by communities publicly financing and democratically designing their own local news and information projects.
+The Community Information Cooperative envisions a resurgence in local, independent media led by communities publicly financing and democratically designing their own local news and information projects.

 The Community Information Cooperative exists to make public service journalism more democratic and sustainable.